There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 The company will pick up your removal goods at your home address and transport them in steel containers or removal boxes by road and sea to your new address in the Faroe Islands.
 Some companies also offer to pack and unpack your goods.

-You can obtain a removal insurance through the removal company.
+A removal insurance can be obtained through the removal company.

-When you move to the Faroe Islands your personal belongings are exempt from tax and duty, on the condition that you are moving your domicile to the Faroe Islands and giving up your foreign domicile.
+Personal belongings imported to the Faroe Islands are exempt from tax and duty, on the condition that the owner is indeed moving his domicile to the Faroe Islands and giving up his foreign domicile.

-As proof of moving, the Faroese customs authorities - TAKS - require a certificate of change of address from the municipality you are moving to in the Faroe Islands.
+As proof of moving, the Faroese customs authorities - TAKS - require a certificate of change of address from the municipality the owner is moving to in the Faroe Islands.

 Belongings imported as removal goods exempt from tax and duty must have been owned and used by the person moving or his household for at least 6 months before moving to the Faroe Islands.
 The items must continue to be used by the person moving or his household in the Faroe Islands.